Conditional Score-Based Modeling of Effective Langevin Dynamics: Score estimation by denoising score matching

 \section{Score estimation by denoising score matching}

-This appendix describes how the stationary score and the conditional transition score used in the main text can be estimated from data by denoising score matching.
+This appendix describes how the stationary score and the conditional transition score used in the main text are estimated from trajectory data by denoising score matching.
 The first subsection treats the stationary score